2. Vision

 7.1.3.2 Japanese painting: Hakuin Ekaku, Miyamoto Musashi, Kano Naonobu, Soga Shohaku.

-7.1.4 Designers and studios: Stefan Sagmeister, Peter Saville, Mirko Borsche, Kasper-Florio, Actual Source, M/M (Paris), Irma Boom, Cyan, OK-RM, Spassky Fischer, Ines Cox.
+7.1.4 Designers and studios: Stefan Sagmeister, Peter Saville, Mirko Borsche, Kasper-Florio, Actual Source, M/M (Paris), Walter Nikkels, Irma Boom, Cyan, OK-RM, Spassky Fischer, Ines Cox.

-7.1.5 Electronic music: Mike Paradinas, Daisuke Tanabe, Chris Clark, Andrew Turner and Ed Handley (Plaid), Ametsub.
+7.1.5 Electronic music: Mike Paradinas, Daisuke Tanabe, Chris Clark, Andrew Turner and Ed Handley (Plaid), Ametsub, Bad Sector.

 7.1.5.1 John Cage.

-7.1.5.2 Songs by Nautilus Pompilius, Boris Grebenshchikov, Zemfira, Yegor Letov, Alexander Gorodnitsky, Alexander Galich, Evgeny Klyachkin, Vladimir Vysotsky, Neil Young, Shocking Blue, Jozef van Wissem.
+7.1.5.2 Songs by Nautilus Pompilius, Boris Grebenshchikov, Zemfira, Yegor Letov, Alexander Gorodnitsky, Alexander Galich, Evgeny Klyachkin, Vladimir Vysotsky, Neil Young, Bob Dylan, Shocking Blue, Jozef van Wissem.

 7.1.6 Writers and poets: Joseph Brodsky, Ilya Kormiltsev, Franz Kafka, Victor Pelevin.